Chetcuti Cauchi Raw Footage clears Malta's foremost IIP Agent

 Malta Citizenship Due Diligence described professionally in rare undercover camera test

 Raw footage transcribed by this portal came to light yesterday when Chetcuti Cauchi published the raw footage obtained by court order after the French court fined the French media house for obstruction of justice.
-As the transcripts below demonstrate, the raw footage out-rightly disproves the allegation by the journalist that Chetcuti Cauchi IIP lawyers were caught on camera boasting of government relations and of using such relations to assist clients with dubious backgrounds.
+As the transcripts below demonstrate, the raw footage out-rightly disproves the allegation by the journalist that Chetcuti Cauchi citizenship lawyers received preferential treatment in citizenship applications.

 The IIP Regulator had reviewed the MIIP Agency's practices and found no facts to back this allegation - see ORiip Report on IIP Applications submitted by Chetcuti Cauchi of November 2019.
 This Report crucially gave a clean bill of health to Chetcuti Cauchi's citizenship work and found the IIP Agency’s conduct strict, professional and impartial.